benwasden/benwasden/README.md

 # Benjamin Wasden

 Hello!
-I'm Ben, currently a Senior finishing my Bachelor's in Software Development at BYU Idaho.
-I love both the hardware and software of technology, as well as art, music, and much more.
-Welcome to my GitHub Profile!
+I'm Ben, currently a Senior finishing my Bachelor's in Software Development.
+I've built my career in tech so far through IT as a Systems and Network Administrator.
+I love both the hardware and software of technology, as well as art, music, astronomy, and much more.
+Welcome to my profile!

 ### Some facts about Me:
 - Software Development Senior at BYUI
-- Currently an IT Technician and Sys Admin
+- 7+ years as an IT Technician and Sys/Network Admin
 - Passionate about Tech in all forms, especially mobile apps and OS
 - Love art of all kinds, especially music and illustrating